 4. MARDI HIMAL TREK

 This is the most recent trek route compared to all the others.
 Mardi Himal is basically the east side of the Annapurna Base Camp.
 This trek is of a moderate level and requires 5-6 days from Pokhara.
 The trek also provides magical views of green valleys, local villages, various hill views and sight of snow clad Mt Fishtail, Mt Annapurna South, Mt Hiun Chuli, Mt Mardi Himal and other mountain peaks.
-Highest elevation point is at 14,764 feet.
+Highest elevation point of the trek is at the height of 14,764 feet.
 September, October, November, December, February, March, April and May are the best months for this trek.

 5. DHAMPUS VILLAGE TREKKING VIA AUSTRALIAN CAMP